skmagiik/ble_ctf/docs/hints/flag12.md

 ## Flag 12 Hint

-Check out handle 0x0042 and google search gatt indicate.
-For single response indicate messages, like this challenge, tools such as gatttool will work just fine.
+Check out handle 0x0046 and do what it says.
+Keep in mind that this notification clallange requires you to recieve multiple responses in order to complete.